vanjang/Dogtionary/README.md

 **Note**
 - The photos of some breed has less than 10 photos as the server database provides.
+- The photos ofPagination is not applied as the given response is very small.
 - Pagination is not applied as the given response is very small.